JessicaKei/github-readme-streak-stats/README.md

 ## Public Usage

-You can use this deployment to generate GitHub README stats for your own profile or repositories.
+You can use this deployment to generate GitHub README streak stats for your own profile or repositories.

 Base URL:
 https://jeskei-github-streak-stats.vercel.app